FactorioCalc/FactorioCalc/docs/guide0.md

 ```

 Specifying the modules and beacons configuration for each machine can be
-tedious so as an alternative FactorioCalc lets you set preferred machine
+tedious, so as an alternative FactorioCalc lets you set preferred machine
 configurations as part of `config.machinePrefs`.
 If all we cared about is
 assembling machines we could just use: